An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Utility Maximization under Partial Observations

 where we take the risk aversion coefficient $p<1$ and $p\neq 0$.\\

-Our aim is to provide an analytic solution of the control problem $(\ref{problm})$ using direct dynamic programming, i.e., first solve the Dynamic Programming equation analytically and then perform a rigorous verification argument.
-Therefore, there is no need to either define the value function at later times or to prove the Dynamic Programming Principle involving some complicated measurable selection arguments. \\
+In this paper, we aim to first solve the Dynamic Programming equation analytically and then perform a rigorous verification argument.
+Therefore, there is no need to either define the value function at later times or to prove the Dynamic Programming Principle involving some complicated measurable selection arguments.